cfe-lab/Kive/cluster-setup/README.md

 during the deployment process:

 * Preserve copies of your system's `/etc/passwd`, `/etc/group`, and `/etc/shadow`.
 This
   information will be used to populate the new system with the same users and groups from the old system.
 * Create a dump of the Kive PostgreSQL database using `pg_dumpall`.
 As the upgrade may involve moving to a newer version of PostgreSQL, we likely can't use the Barman backups to migrate from; thus we must do it the "old-fashioned" way.
-* Preserve a copy of `/etc/kive/kive_apache.conf`.
-This file contains the database password used by Kive (via `apache2`) to access PostgreSQL.
-(You can also just preserve this password and discard the file; the file should be present in the old system's `rsnapshot` backups anyway if needed later.)
+* Preserve a copy of `/etc/kive/kive_apache.conf` and/or `/etc/kive/kive_purge.conf`.
+  These files contain the database password used by Kive (via `apache2`) to access PostgreSQL.
+  You can also just preserve this password and discard the files, as the files will be recreated by Ansible.
 * Preserve a copy of the `barman` user's `.pgpass` file.
 This contains the passwords used by the `barman` and `streaming_barman` users when connecting to PostgreSQL, and keeping these makes it easier to get the database set back up after importing the database from the old system.
+Likewise here you can also just preserve the passwords and discard the file.
+(Note that this file will typically *not* be present in the `rsnapshot` backups, as the Barman user's home directory is in `/var`, which is not backed up.)

 ### Install Ubuntu and do basic network setup on the head node

 First, manually install Ubuntu Jammy on the head node using an Ubuntu live USB drive.
+At most points, follow the defaults.
+Some places where you need to fill in some details:

 - Create a user with username `ubuntu` when prompted during installation.
 This will be our "bootstrap" user.
+- Choose an appropriate system name for the computer, e.g. "octomore".
 - Choose a root drive.
 As of the time of writing, there is a 120GB SSD on the system; this is an appropriate choice for the root drive.
-- Manually set up the LAN-facing interface (probably `eno0`) with IP address and subnet 192.168.69.86/23, with gateway 192.168.68.1 and DHCP server 192.168.168.101.
+- Manually set up the LAN-facing interface (probably `eno0`) with IP address 192.168.69.86, subnet 192.168.68.0/23, gateway 192.168.68.1, and DHCP server 192.168.168.101.
+- Enable SSH when prompted.
+You don't need to import any identity at this point.

+Note that the completion screen isn't super obvious, so keep an eye for a completion message at the top left of the screen at the end of the process.
 Once this is done, you can interact with the head node via SSH.

 Next, upload the contents of [initialization/head] to the server and run `head_configuration.bash` using `sudo`.
 This sets up the root user's SSH key and `/etc/hosts`, and installs Ansible on the head node.
-Accept the defaults when it asks which services should be restarted whenever it asks.
+Accept the defaults whenever it asks which services should be restarted.
 Now that Ansible is available on the root node, most of the rest of the procedure will be done using Ansible playbooks defined in the [deployment] directory.
 Copy the `cluster-setup` directory to the head node, e.g. using `rsync -avz`, placing it in a sensible location with the appropriate